wavebox/waveboxapp/.github/ISSUE_TEMPLATE.md

 For up to date help articles, we recommend visiting the Wavebox 10 Knowledge Base: https://kb.wavebox.io/

-For dedidcated support we recommend contacting Wavebox support directly: https://wavebox.io/support
+For dedicated support we recommend contacting Wavebox support directly: https://wavebox.io/support

 -->